hviana/Upload-middleware-for-Oak-Deno-framework/README.md

 Request must contains a body with form with enctype="multipart/form-data", and inputs with type="file".

-Below an example to work with ajax, with support for multiple input (middleware works with an input for each file):
+Below an example to work with ajax, with support for type="file" multiple (middleware works with an input for each file):
 ```
 var files = document.querySelector('#yourFormId input[type=file]').files
 var name = document.querySelector('#yourFormId input[type=file]').getAttribute('name');